CloudRealm/GOD/README.md

 * Provide a search index to filter games/release data etc.
 * Automatically mirror upload in case a release/hoster is offline (ultimately every file on the server would bbe cool to ensure everyone can download the files without having the fear to get infected by some bullshit file-hoster or imposter websites.

+### Server

+Start a webserver with your fav application, and goto the address to visit.
+Alternatively, [you can use this repo](https://festive-jones-b87f33.netlify.com/).

 # Credits :trophy:

 * mercs213/mercs215